- If Chrome is running slow, this can be due to many reasons, such as caching blocks, outdated software, too much use of resources, and more.

 - Restart Chrome and see if it is faster now.

-Chrome uses your browsing history to predict what pages you are likely to open and preloads them for you.
+Chrome uses your browsing history to predict what pages you will likely open and preloads them for you.

-While this can be convenient at times, it is often a waste of your resources and can cause Chrome to slow down in Windows 11.
+While this can be convenient, it is often a waste of your resources and can cause Chrome to slow down in Windows 11.

 To avoid this bottleneck, disable the preload option using the steps above.
-This option will significantly increase your Chrome speed and performance.
+This option will significantly increase your Chrome speed and performance and is a proper fix for Chrome working slowly in Windows 11.

 5. Remove Chrome extensions